Purchase the 4005 Aprilaire Water Solenoid Valve from Us and Save!

 - For power units unplug electrical cord.
 For bypass, units turn off power to furnace.
 Also, turn the humidistat off.

 - Shut off the water supply at the saddle valve

 - Disconnect inlet and outlet water compression nuts.
 Double wrench.
-Note, some water may drip on floor.
+Note, some water may drip on the floor.
 Remove the orifice (which controls the water flow) from the plastic or copper tube and make sure there is no obstruction.
 If blocked clean or replace.

 - Remove the wire nuts from the water solenoid valve wire connections.
 Set aside.

 - Remove screws that secure valve to unit.

 - Attach the new valve with screws.
 Do not over-torque screws into the plastic housing.

 - Reconnect wires with wire nuts.